Kenite Yahwism

 Habakkuk 3:3 God comes from Teman, and the Holy One from Mount Paran.
 Selah.
 His glory covered the heavens, and the earth was full of his praise.

 There is also non biblical evidence for YHWH’s theophany from the south.
 Egyptian texts discovered by archaeologists at Soleb mention the Shasu of YHWH who are identified with nomads in the south of Canaan.
 A text from Kuntillet Ajrud mentions “YHWH of Teman”.
+It is also significant that YHWH is not mentioned in the Ugaritic texts which focus on the Canaanite pantheon.
 The absence of YHWH from the pantheons of Ebla, Mari and Ugarit also support the southern origin of YHWH as they show that YHWH was not a member of a Canaanite pantheon before becoming the God of Israel.

 Sources: